First I reframed SEO as part of the bigger popularization efforts!

 Simplifying and reducing complexity is not about dumbing down.

-Even 40 years later their timeless appeal astounds.
+Even many decades later their timeless appeal astounds.

 There have been many boy bands later on who were created largely with the purpose of making money.